Snitkon/rsschool-cv/cv.md

 ## About me

-I am 30 years old.
-I am from Belarus, but based Georgia.
-Graduated Kyiv National University of Economics with a bachelor's degree and Belarus State Economic University with a Master's degree in international finance and investment.
-I worked with finance and stocks market.
-I am fond of sports, books and games on consoles.
-I like to play football, read business literature and snowboard in winter.
-I like to discover new things, so I decided to try myself in IT.
-I actively study the IT field and improve my technical and programming skills almost every day.
+I am a Front-end Developer working with JavaScript, TypeScript, and React.js to build modern and user-friendly web applications.
+I also study and practice Node.js and Express to gain more full-stack development skills.
+I improve my technical and programming knowledge almost every day.

+I graduated with a Bachelor’s degree from Kyiv National University of Economics and a Master’s degree in International Finance and Investment from Belarus State Economic University.
+Before IT, I worked in finance and the stock market.

+In my free time, I enjoy reading business literature, doing sports, and learning new things.

 ## Skills